-When your child is beginning to read, we use Letters & Sounds to teach Phonics systematically, from Reception up to Year 2.
+When your child is beginning to read, we use the Bug Club scheme to teach Phonics systematically, from Reception up to Year 2.

-We use the Big Cat Reading scheme throughout school.
+We use the Bug Club Reading scheme throughout school.

 You may have noticed that we have been re-organising your child’s home reading books over the last few weeks, to ensure that the reading scheme book matches their current reading level – focusing more on their comprehension skills rather than their decoding (sounding out).
 These books have been selected to allow your child to focus on what the book is about, rather than decoding too many unfamiliar words.

 As children move through EYFS and Key Stage 1, they develop their skills in decoding.
 By the time they reach Key Stage 2, most children have mastered their phonic skills and the balance moves towards making meaning from the text and developing fluency.
 If they can’t read at least 95% of words in a text, the meaning becomes lost.
 This is why it is so important that your child’s reading book does not contain too many unfamiliar words, so that they can instead focus on understanding what the book is about, and drawing inferences.